Bowling Green Falcons men's ice hockey: Bring Back the Glory (2010–2018)

-The Glory Is Back (2018–present)
+The Glory Is Back (2018–2021)

-In 2018-19, Bowling Green had a hot stretch to start the season, highlighted by an 8-2 victory over a top-10 Ohio State team in Columbus and culminating in finishing the first half of the season with a sweep of then-#3 Minnesota State to go into the Christmas break with a 13-3-3 record.
-Despite their struggles with consistency down the stretch to close the regular season, the Falcons swept their way through the first 2 rounds of the playoffs, defeating Michigan Tech 3-2, 6-2 at home and Northern Michigan 6-1, 2-1 on the road along the way en route to a WCHA Championship game in Mankato, MN on March 23, 2019, where the Falcons fell to Minnesota Statein overtime, 3-2.
-Despite the loss, they had officially done what no Bowling Green team had done since 1990 - earn a bid to the NCAA Tournament.
+In 2018–19, Bowling Green had a hot stretch to start the season, highlighted by an 8–2 victory over a top-10 Ohio State team in Columbus and culminating in finishing the first half of the season with a sweep of then-#3 Minnesota State to go into the Christmas break with a 13–3–3 record.
+Despite their struggles with consistency down the stretch to close the regular season, the Falcons swept their way through the first 2 rounds of the playoffs, defeating Michigan Tech 3–2, 6–2 at home and Northern Michigan 6–1, 2–1 on the road along the way en route to a WCHA Championship game in Mankato, MN on March 23, 2019, where the Falcons fell to Minnesota State in overtime, 3–2.
+Despite the loss, they had officially done what no Bowling Green team had done since 1990 – earn a bid to the NCAA tournament.
 They were selected as the 15th seed, which was the last at-large bid to make it into the tournament.
 This was a monumental occasion, drawing a crowd of Falcon fans to a "watch party" for the selection show inside the Slater Family Ice Arena as Bowling Green heard their name called for the first time in 29 years that night.
-In addition to the selection show, that day was also the 35th anniversary of the 1984 NCAA Championship, which saw the Falcons earn a 5-4 victory in four overtimes over the Minnesota-Duluth Bulldogs, who would coincidentally end up being their first round opponent in the Midwest Regional out of Allentown, PA in the 2019 tournament.
-Unfortunately for the Falcons, they would drop the contest 2-1 in overtime, and their season would come to a close with a record of 25-11-5 for the year, their most wins in a single season since they earned 26 victories during the 1995-96 campaign.
+In addition to the selection show, that day was also the 35th anniversary of the 1984 NCAA Championship, which saw the Falcons earn a 5–4 victory in four overtimes over the Minnesota-Duluth Bulldogs, who would coincidentally end up being their first round opponent in the Midwest Regional out of Allentown, PA in the 2019 tournament.
+Unfortunately for the Falcons, they would drop the contest 2–1 in overtime, and their season would come to a close with a record of 25–11–5 for the year, their most wins in a single season since they earned 26 victories during the 1995–96 campaign.
 On April 5, 2019, it was announced that Chris Bergeron would be leaving to assume the head coaching job at Miami University, his alma mater.
 He left Bowling Green as the 2nd-winningest head coach in school history, with 171 wins.